DryCreations/magister/README.md

 # Magister

-Nagister is a tool for better managing github classrooms.
+Magister is a tool for better managing github classrooms.

 This project is currently a work in progress, and primarily for personal use.